FHIR-Tech/FHIRAI/docs/cursor-agent/workflows/DOCUMENTATION_STRUCTURE.md

 - [ ] Cross-references maintained
 - [ ] Technical details accurate
 - [ ] Professional language used
+- [ ] Workflow integration completed

 ---

 **🎯 AI Instructions**: Use this guide to quickly locate relevant information and follow established patterns.
 Always reference the specific documentation files for detailed implementation guidance.
-When in doubt, follow the `TodoItems` feature as the reference pattern. **Document everything** and maintain comprehensive audit trails for all changes.
+When in doubt, follow the `TodoItems` feature as the reference pattern. **Document everything** and maintain comprehensive audit trails for all changes. **ALWAYS integrate with workflow completion reporting** to maintain documentation standards and audit trails.